aomlomics/protocols/markdown/protocol_extractdna_sterivex_kingfisher.md

 - MIOP terms are listed in the YAML frontmatter of this page.
 - See <https://github.com/BeBOP-OBON/miop/blob/main/model/schema/terms.yaml> for list and definitions.

+### Making eDNA FAIR (FAIRe)

+- FAIRe terms are listed in the YAML frontmatter of this page.
+- See <https://fair-edna.github.io/download.html> for the FAIRe checklist and more information.

 ### Authors

 | PREPARED BY | AFFILIATION | ORCID | DATE |